Unlock your property’s potential with home equity loans in Costa Rica

 Do you charge any up-front or hidden fees that I will have to pay before getting my loan?

 No, we never charge hidden fees.
-We charge only up-front fees when we do a site inspection on properties outside of the “GAM” (Greater Metropolitan Area).
-Properties outside of the “GAM” (Greater Metropolitan Area) have a $500 USD fee for site inspection and in-house property evaluation to cover all travel expenses.
+We charge only upfront fees when conducting a site inspection on properties outside the “GAM” (Greater Metropolitan Area).
+Properties outside of the “GAM” (Greater Metropolitan Area) incur a $500 USD fee for site inspection and in-house property evaluation, which covers all travel expenses.

 How much money can I borrow against my property?

 The private lenders we work with will lend up to 50% of the current market value of your property.
 However, a lesser amount is better.
-Private lenders offer a better interest rate when it’s less than 50% Loan To Value.
-(LTV)
+Private lenders offer a better interest rate when the LTV is less than 50% LTV

 What are the minimum and maximum that I can borrow?